igortega/ultracov-GUI/README.md

 8. Wait for download and installation
 9. Execute GUI: $ _python ultracov-GUI.py_
 10. Wait for required files to download (only when executed for the first time)
+11. Select directory containing .bin videos to be analysed